perlang-org/perlang/README.md

 You should now have a `perlang` executable.
 Run `make run` to run it.
 If you are brave, `make install` (currently Linux only) will put binaries in a path under `~/.perlang` which you can put in your `$PATH` so you can easily use it from anywhere. **Note**: this script uses the same folder (`~/.perlang/nightly/bin`) as the nightly build installer.
 Any previous version will be overwritten without prompting.
 This means that if you have previously installed a nightly build and added the folder to your `$PATH`, the version installed with `make install` will now be available in the `$PATH` instead of the previous nightly version.

+## Documentation

+- [docs/syntax-grammar.md](docs/syntax-grammar.md): Specification of the syntax grammar for the Perlang language.
+- [docs](docs): The source code to the https://perlang.org web site.
+Built using [docfx](https://dotnet.github.io/docfx)

 ## Building the docs

 ```shell